iam4x/pokemongo-webspoof/README.md

 ## Requirements

 * Xcode installed
-* An iOS device with Pokémon Go connected to your Mac
+* An iOS device with Pokémon Go connected to your Mac via USB

 ## How-to run

-1. Start Pokémon Go on your iOS device & connect to your Mac
+1. Start Pokémon Go on your iOS device & connect to your Mac via USB
 2. Start the `pokemongo-webspoof` app, it will start also Xcode
 3. Rename the Bundle Indentifer to something unique and different
 4. Build & run Xcode project on your connected iPhone